 Pomeranians are bold, spirited and lively little dogs.
 They have a curious personality and a family-friendly temperament that’s perfect for all.
 But before bringing one home, it’s normal for new owners to question the intelligence of Pomeranians.

 So, are Pomeranians smart?
 Pomeranians are very smart dogs!
 According to canine psychologist Stanley Coren, they’re considered “bright dogs.”
 In fact, they’re ranked the 28th smartest dogs for obedience & working intelligence.
 But it’s the Poms’ ability to learn and solve problems that make them incredibly smart.

-Owners will agree that Pomeranians are some of the smartest dogs.
-We’ll examine how we measure these dog’s intelligence and reasons why Pomeranians are so smart.
+Owners will agree that Pomeranians are some of the smartest dogs in the dogdom.
+We’ll examine how we measure these dogs’ intelligence and the true reasons why Pomeranians are such intelligent dogs.

 RECOMMENDED: The 100 Smartest Dog Breeds

 Table of Contents

 - Is Your Pomeranian Intelligent?